RoheenaPal/Weather-Website/README.md

 # Weather Website

-This simple weather website uses Node.js, Express, and OpenWeatherMap's API.
+This simple weather website has been made using HBS, CSS, and JavaScript in the front-end, and Node.js and Express.js for the back-end.
+Weather is fetched using OpenWeatherMap's API.
 Check out the weather in your area using this website.

 ## Steps to use it